rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/microsoft-azure-qs/_index.md

 description: Read this step by step Rancher Azure guide to quickly deploy a Rancher Server with a single node cluster attached.
 weight: 100
 ---

-The following steps will quickly deploy a Rancher Server on Azure with a single node cluster attached.
+The following steps will quickly deploy a Rancher server on Azure in a single-node RKE Kubernetes cluster, with a single-node downstream Kubernetes cluster attached.

 ## Prerequisites